-For the year ended 31 December 2021, revenue of the Leather Manufacturing Business from external customers was approximately HK\$46,016,000, in comparison with approximately HK\$36,743,000 for the year ended 31 December 2020.
-The increase was mainly due to the increase in vaccination rates and reopening of border in overseas countries, the international consumption environment has gradually stabilised, especially the demand from the United States of America and other countries.
+For the year ended 31 December 2022, revenue of the Leather Manufacturing Business from external customers was approximately HK\$54,542,000, representing an increase of approximately 18.5% in comparison with approximately HK\$46,016,000 for the year ended 31 December 2021.
+The increase was mainly due to the reopening of borders in overseas countries, and the gradual stabilisation of the international consumption environment, especially the demand from the United States of America, Europe and other countries.